 - Other private service companies offer services for protecting your home.
-Look under "fire and water restoration" in the yellow pages.
+Search for "Board Up Companies" on the internet.

 - Contact the property owner or representative to inform them of the situation.
 It is the owner's responsibility to secure the property.

 - If you have renters insurance, contact your insurance agent immediately.

 - Your mechanical, electrical, and gas systems may be may need to be checked by a professional, even if they do not appear to be damaged.